 All CCTV systems should have a preventative maintenance visit where tests are carried out to ensure the system operates at an optimum level and any failing parts are replaced before they cause a major malfunction.
 These tests should be carried out annually.

-As experts in security, you can count on Churches Fire to provide a CCTV System for your organisation.
+As experts in security, you can count on Churches Fire & Security to provide a CCTV System for your organisation.

 Contact us today to discuss your individual requirements.

 Fill out your contact details and one of our colleagues will be in touch to discuss your needs.